Moshe Gutman

+He was born in Vepriai, Kovno Governorate, present-day Lithuania.

-In 1917 he was elected a member of the Ukrainian Central Rada.
+In 1917, he was elected a member of the Ukrainian Central Rada.
 At the end of 1917 he was elected Member of the Executive Committee of the Belarusian National Council (temporary quasi-government of Belarus) as a representative of the Jewish minority.

 Following the announcement of Belarus's independence in March 1918, he represented the Jewish minority in the Belarusian government.
-He also drafted the first constitution of the Belarusian People's Republic.
+He also helped draft the first constitution of the Belarusian People's Republic.

+He was executed in 1938, during the Great Purge.